-(Ord. of 9-7-1999, § 1(4-283))

 Sec.
 6-350.
 Revocation of license.

-In addition to the penalties in sections 6-348 and 6-349, the failure to make a timely report or remittance or the filing of a false or fraudulent report under this division shall also constitute grounds for the revocation of the business license issued by the city to a wholesale dealer.
+In addition to the penalties set forth in this chapter, the failure to make a timely report or remittance or the filing of a false or fraudulent report under this division shall also constitute grounds for the revocation of the business license issued by the city to a wholesale dealer.

-(Ord. of 9-7-1999, § 1(4-284))

-State law reference(s)—Authority of city to enforce collection and payment of tax, O.C.G.A. § 3-5-84.

-Secs.
-6-351—6-375.
-Reserved.

 DIVISION 4.
 WINE